-The antioxidant effects of vitamin E support the body’s immune system, preventing infection and disease.
+Vitamin E supplements may minimize the risk of cancer, enhance immune system health, reduce inflammation, and avoid coronary heart disease.
 It aids the growth of t cells, which fight infections and activate other immune cells.
 These cells are necessary for the immune system to function properly.
 Vitamin E supplements are available in tablet form at most retail stores.
 Some of them contain vitamin D, B, and K, all of which contribute to overall health and well-being.

 There is a clear link between vitamin E and the innate immune system.
 Its immunoregulatory functions reduce the risk of allergic and infectious diseases, such as respiratory infections and asthma.
 Vitamin E supplementation in older mice decreased lung inflammation and bacterial burden, and reduced the risk of lethal septicemia.
 Vitamin E also enhances immune function.
 This effect is important because vitamin E has an anti-inflammatory effect.

 While there are many types of vitamin E, a-tocopherol is the most abundant and biologically active form.
 Currently, dietary recommendations are based on this form.
 The other three forms of vitamin E have varying effects on T cell gene transcription.
 However, a-tocopherol is the most effective in improving lymphocyte proliferation.
 It can also inhibit inflammatory cytokines.